Posted by marilynch

 Find more things to do in the Monterey County Weekly, the largest circulation newspaper in the county, and the Monterey County Herald, the local daily.
 Salinas Californian and Off 68 are the local Gannett papers, published in our county seat.
 And the Monterey County Convention and Visitors Bureau See Monterey blog, blogmonterey.com provides lots of tips for maximizing fun in the City of Monterey and all of Monterey County.

 If you live out of the area….

-and are coming to Monterey for Christmas or New Year’s, or another week soon, see “Piping in the New” for another little dose of inspiration.
+and are coming to Monterey County for New Year’s Day, or another time soon, see “Piping in the New” (biking Pebble Beach) for another dose of inspiration about our wintertime biking.

 More Tips for Bicycling in Monterey County